eshanis/mm-github-pages-starter/_posts/2020-07-10-html-tutorial1.md

 ---
 published: true
 ---
-I am signed up for an [associates degree at Los Rios College](https://www.scc.losrios.edu/academics/programs-and-majors/computer-information-science)
+Hello! and welcome to my blog.
+This blog, and many others, are my notes and what helped me while I was learning new skills related to website design.
+I was drowning in information and had to carefully pick out the things that helped me in my journey to become a web developer.
+I am signed up for an [associates degree at Los Rios College](https://www.scc.losrios.edu/academics/programs-and-majors/computer-information-science) for Web Developer.

 I also took some online courses which helped me.
 I followed a course on [coursera](https://www.coursera.org/learn/html-css-javascript-for-web-developers/home/welcome) and the [course lectures](https://github.com/eshanis/fullstack-course4) and code can be found on github